izzetbiophysicist/calculate_with_mordred/README.md

 # calculate_with_mordred
-Calculate descriptors for an array of smiles using mordred
+Calculates descriptors for an array of smiles using mordred

 Usage